 Anne Cass retired in 2017 after 43 years teaching high school English and serving as a High School and Elementary school principal in both public and independent schools in New England and Oregon.
-As founding board member of Heart of Character (www.heartofcharacter.org), she was delighted to join Mainely Character.
+As a founding board member of Heart of Character (www.heartofcharacter.org), she was delighted to join Mainely Character.
 She also serves as Chair of the Advisory Board for the Osher Lifelong Learning Institute (OLLI) at USM.
 Anne lives in southern Maine with her husband, author Richard Cass, and their cat, Tinker.
 She joined the Mainely Character Board in 2018.

 Susan Leighton worked in the College Placement Office of Scarborough High School for 13 years.
 She assisted seniors and their families with the college application and financial aid process and was directly responsible for the outside scholarship program for graduating seniors.
 Prior to that she worked for several years in banking and raised three children in the Greater Portland area.
-She and her husband have also just recently retired from a running a successful home inspection business for 15 years.
+She and her husband ran a successful home inspection business for 15 years.
 She joined the Mainely Character Board in 2016.

-Curtis A. Mildner is President of Market Decisions Research of Portland Maine.
-In 2007 he was invited to serve on the board of directors of Mainely Character.
-Impressed with the incredible examples of character among so many deserving students, he has become an enthusiastic advocate for the scholarship.
-His company now sponsors a $2500 Mainely Character Scholarship.
+Curtis A. Mildner is the owner of Market Decisions Research of Portland Maine.
+In 2007 he was invited to serve on the Board of Directors of Mainely Character.
+Impressed with the incredible examples of character among so many deserving students, he has been an enthusiastic advocate for the scholarship ever since.
+He and his company now sponsor a $5000 Mainely Character Scholarship.
 In addition to his role as President of Mainely Character, he also serves as Secretary of the Fifth Maine Museum on Peaks Island and as Trustee of Kennebunk Light and Power.